ls1intum/prompt2/docs/user/assessment.md

 📺 **Video Tutorial**: Coming soon

 The **Assessment Phase** allows instructors to evaluate students across multiple competencies using a structured scoring system.
-Students can be assessed through self-evaluation, peer evaluation, and tutor evaluation methods.
+Students can be assessed through self evaluation, peer evaluation, tutor and instructor assessment.
+They can also evaluate their tutors and team leads.

 ---